What is the adverb of Manners?

 If we ask something to someone how it happens, then the word that modifies the statement and gives the answer that something happens is called the Adverb of Manners.
 The Adverb of Manners is generally placed next to the main verb or after the object.

-Examples of Adverb of Manners in Sentences
+Adverb of Manners Examples

 - He eats gently.